Blushing Philodendron is an excellent climber with a beautiful wine-red tinted blush that fades away with an ignorant care routine.

 - Carefully take out the offsets that have grown aerial or firm ground roots.

-- Transplant individual offsets in the pot filled with fresh soil mix.
+- Transplant individual offsets in the pot filled with fresh soil mix and nitrogen fertilizer.

-- Place them in a bright but indirectly lit room and follow regular plant care.
+- Place offsets 20 cm apart in a bright but indirectly lit room.

 3. Air layering